 The Board does not consider the Group's earnings to be the only appropriate key performance indicator for setting remuneration packages.
-In addition, the issue of options and performance rights as part of of the remuneration package Directors. management, employees and contractors is an established practice for listed exploration, development and mining companies and has the benefit of conserving cash whilst appropriately rewarding and retaining the recipient.
+In addition, the issue of options and performance rights as part of the remuneration package of Directors,

 In circumstances where cash flow permits, the Board may approve the payment of a discretionary cash bonus as a reward for performance.